 Duties require frequent walking, kneeling, bending, twisting, grasping, and fine motor control.

 Within Finance Department’s Fleet Management Division (Automotive Mechanic), duties also require the ability to lift up to 90 pounds, carry up to 40 pounds, and push/pull 80 pounds.

 Within DTD’s Transportation Maintenance Division (Equipment Mechanic), duties also require frequent standing, reaching, squatting, balancing, climbing, and the ability to up to lift 100 pounds, carry up to 75 pounds, and push/pull 75 pounds.
 Duties also involve frequent exposure to confined spaces, loud noises, vibration, dust, fumes, chemicals, heat, slippery and/or uneven surfaces, adverse weather conditions, poor visibility/low lighting, and working on top of vehicles/equipment.

 Some positions require Department of Environmental Quality Inspection Certification issued by the State of Oregon.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Heavy equipment positions require possession of valid Class B Commercial Driver's License (CDL) within 1 year of hire.
+Heavy equipment positions require possession of a valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles within 1 year of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Positions within Fleet Services Division must successfully pass a criminal history check which may include national or state fingerprint records check.